Heavy Competition: Synopsis

-Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) have been having secret meetings in the parking lot, where Dwight provides information about Dunder Mifflin so Michael can undercut the company.
-However, Dwight's loyalty is put to the test as Charles Miner (Idris Elba) seems to show more respect for Dwight than Michael ever did.
+Michael Scott and Dwight Schrute have been having secret meetings in the parking lot, where Dwight provides information about Dunder Mifflin so Michael can undercut the company.
+However, Dwight's loyalty is put to the test as Charles Miner seems to show more respect for Dwight than Michael ever did.
 Dwight brings Charles to the parking lot during one of the secret meetings, where Charles orders Michael to stop pestering Dwight.
 This begins a rivalry between Michael and Dwight, and Michael begins to steal Dwight's clients.
 Dwight asks for a truce and offers to take Michael and his employees out to lunch; Dwight does not go to the restaurant and instead sneaks into the empty Michael Scott Paper Company office and steals everything on Michael's desk, including his Rolodex contact list, and places a dead fish in the air conditioning vent.

-Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) are attempting to get bargain deals on wedding plans from Andy Bernard (Ed Helms).
-When Pam turns down his ideas, Andy suspects that Pam might be acting controlling and cruelly to Jim, in the same way Angela Martin (Angela Kinsey) treated Andy.
+Jim Halpert and Pam Beesly are attempting to get bargain deals on wedding plans from Andy Bernard.
+When Pam turns down his ideas, Andy suspects that Pam might be acting controlling and cruelly to Jim, in the same way Angela Martin treated Andy.
 Andy warns Jim, who tries to convince Andy that he and Pam are really happy.
 Andy remains convinced that Pam will betray him, so Jim asks Andy to provide for his emotional needs (as a prank).
 After Jim feigns crying on Andy's shoulder, Andy blames the office for Jim's emotional troubles and asks them to apologize.
-Phyllis Vance (Phyllis Smith) tells Andy that Jim is just messing with him.
+Phyllis Vance tells Andy that Jim is just messing with him.
 Andy does not believe her until he sees Jim grinning through the kitchen window.
 When Andy confronts Jim, Jim assures him that he and Pam are really happy and that Andy will find someone else one day.

-Michael, Pam, and Ryan Howard (B. J. Novak) return to their office and believe they have been robbed.
+Michael, Pam, and Ryan Howard return to their office and believe they have been robbed.
 Dwight calls and reveals his treachery.
 Michael calls Dwight on the phone and tells Dwight he is going to steal his biggest client while he listens.
-Dwight races to the HarperCollins office, where Michael and Dwight start fighting over the client, Daniel Schofield (Bob Gebert).
+Dwight races to the HarperCollins office, where Michael and Dwight start fighting over the client, Daniel Schofield.
 Mr. Schofield asks for both of their offers via email, and they agree to do so.
 Before leaving, Dwight then looks at Daniel's personal information from Michael's Rolodex card and asks him about his "gay son", which seemingly perturbs Daniel.
 Michael reveals his unusual system where he color codes personal information about his contacts so he knows what not to talk about.
 Michael is seen laughing with Daniel in the parking lot as Dwight returns to his car alone.